HibaKob/MicroBundlePillarTrack/README.md

 ## Installation Instructions <a name="install"></a>
 ### Get a copy of the microbundle pillar track repository on your local machine

 The best way to do this is to create a GitHub account and ``clone`` the repository.
 However, you can also download the repository by clicking the green ``Code`` button and selecting ``Download ZIP``.
-Download and unzip the ``MicroBundlePillarTrack-main`` folder and place it in a convenient location on your computer.
+Download and unzip the ``MicroBundlePillarTrack-master`` folder and place it in a convenient location on your computer.

 Alternatively, you can run the following command in a ``Terminal`` session:
 ```bash